 5am.
-There are roosters in this city.
+Da Nang.
+There are roosters about.
 Not a ton of people, but a ton of roosters.
-And I could have sworn I heard that trumpet that kicks off a horse race this morning.
-But that couldn’t be, could it?
-I’m settling into this routine.
-It occurred to me yesterday that without this bizarre schedule, the blog might not be happening so embrace it!
-Revel in these free hours before the day gets going.
-However, if you came here to read about what happens in Vietnam after 10pm, you’re going to be disappointed because I do not know.
+And I could have sworn I heard that trumpet that kicks off a horse race.
+That couldn’t be, could it?
+I’m settling into this early morning routine.
+It occurred to me yesterday that without this bizarre schedule, the blog might not be happening so embrace it, revel in these free hours before the day gets going.
+But if you came here to read about what happens in Vietnam after 10pm, you’re going to be disappointed because I do not know.

-We checked out of the Essence D’Orient Hotel.
-Thank you, Jack and the lady who brought me a yogurt spoon.
-You were very accommodating.
-We left at 9 to catch our 12:45 flight to Da Nang.
-We had decided that we were going to take the same bus back to the airport that we took originally.
-I mean we’re Hanoi veterans at this point.
-Cabs are for tourists.
+We checked out of the Essence D’Orient Hotel at 9 to catch our 12:45 flight from Hanoi to Da Nang.
+Thank you to Jack and the lady who brought me a yogurt spoon – you were very accommodating.
+Our plan was to take a bus back to the airport.
+We’re veterans at this point – cabs are for tourists.
 We were walking back to the Hanoi Opera House where we got dropped off when we passed another bus stop with our bus number on it.
 We’d read some thing about the 86 route being changed so we weren’t sure if this was still a stop, but neither were we sure where the opera house stop actually was.
 The opera house is on a roundabout with five spokes and we’d already talked about maybe having to miss a bus just to find out where it stopped.
-We decided to wait 20 minutes here, the approximate time between busses according to several reputable websites, then if one hadn’t come, we’d move to the opera house.
+We decided to wait 20 minutes here and if one hadn’t come by then, move to the opera house.

 Right after we got there a scooter cab driver approached us and asked us if we were going to the airport.
 No man.
 We told him.
 We don’t need a ride to the airport.
 Look at us, we’re Hanoi veterans.
 We’re waiting for the bus, and we’re a little offended you would even ask given how obvious it is that we know what we’re doing.
 Please leave us alone.
 ‘No’ was the only word that was spoken out loud, but you could read the rest on our faces.
-He walked the five feet back to his scooter, which was parked on the sidewalk, and sat there waiting for some REAL suckers to taxi.
+He walked the five feet back to his scooter, which was parked on the sidewalk, and sat there waiting for some suckers to taxi.
 I was relieved when he finally left.
-I didn’t want him to see us getting on the airport bus since then he’d know we’d been lying to him.

 Joe and I just kept waitin’ for that bus.
 Shooting the breeze.
 Just talking about life, you know?
 Making jokes about this blog.
 Jokes about the trip.
 Jokes about how the bus hadn’t come yet.
 Where was that bus?
 We saw one going to other way.
 OK we thought.
 Good deal.
 It’s running and it stops here.
 Another 15 minutes went by, still no bus.
 Well as long as we don’t see another one going in the other direction, we’re fine.
 We see that, it’s a bad sign.